 - 1/2 cup unseasoned breadcrumbs

 - Preheat your oven to 180°C / 350°F. Line a large baking sheet with parchment paper and brush the parchment paper with olive oil.

 - Lightly steam the broccoli in a steamer basket over boiling water until it is bright green and tender but not soft.
 Rinse under cold water to stop the cooking, and drain well.

 - Transfer the broccoli to the bowl of a food processor and pulse until the broccoli is between the size of rice and peas.
 Alternately, you can do this with a sharp knife on your cutting board.
 Measure out 2 cups of the broccoli rice and transfer to a large bowl.

 - Add the cooked quinoa, eggs, shredded cheese, salt and pepper, and stir to combine well.

 - Stir in the bread crumbs.

-- Scoop a couple of tablespoons of quinoa mixture into your hands (wet hands help with this) and press together to form a patty.
-If the mixture is does not hold together add up to a 1/4 cup more breadcrumbs.
+- Scoop a 1-2 tablespoons of quinoa mixture into your hands (wet hands help with this) and press together to form a nugget.

 - Arrange the patties on the prepared parchment paper with a little bit of space between them.
 Brush the tops with a little bit of olive oil.